alexander-pv/nvidia_jetson/jetson_agx_xavier/jetson_agx_xavier_os_install.md

 After flashing device you need to configure system and continue installing components with sdkmanager.
 Deepstream with samples will be already installed on the device.

+Note, after OS flashing all the packages along with CUDA requires Internet on the flashed device.
+Make sure that you are connected to the proper network (see ifconfig command) where Internet is available.\
+For example, to share Internet via Ethernet you can open nm-connection-editor to enable Internet sharing via ipv4 to other computers.

 4.You may want to update your system and install OpenCV&CUDA, tensorflow library.
    To do this you may run the following: